opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 The integration is available starting with Nextcloud 20 and OpenProject 12.2.
 To be able to configure this integration, you need to be an administrator in both Nextcloud and OpenProject instances.

-**1. Add OpenProject integration app and connect the instance** - in Nextcloud
+**1. Add the "OpenProject integration" app and connect the instance** - in Nextcloud

 To activate your integration to OpenProject in Nextcloud, navigate to the built-in app store under your user name in _Your apps_.
 You can use the search field in the top right corner to look for OpenProject integration app.
 Click the button **Download and enable**.